ibm-cloud-docs/watson/getting-started-tokens.md

 ```
 {: pre}

-The `--user` option passes the concatenation of your *username* and *password* for the service, which you can obtain from {{site.data.keyword.Bluemix_notm}} or from the `VCAP_SERVICES` environment variable for an application that is bound to an instance of the service.
-Make sure to use your service credentials, not your {{site.data.keyword.Bluemix_notm}} login ID and password.
+The `--user` option passes the concatenation of your *username* and *password* for the service, which you can obtain from {{site.data.keyword.cloud_notm}} or from the `VCAP_SERVICES` environment variable for an application that is bound to an instance of the service.
+Make sure to use your service credentials, not your {{site.data.keyword.cloud_notm}} login ID and password.

 The method returns the token as a one-kilobyte Base64 encoding of an encrypted payload.
 If an error occurs, the call returns one of the following error codes: